vegettablee/RAGiMessageFinder/algorithm_docs/chunking_strat.md

 Output : number of current threads and the option of creating a new thread
 - use a probability distribution over all possible choices, decode the logits from the hidden state of layer 3
 - specifically, a probability distribution over all remaining nodes, scores that have a score greater than 0.5 get added to the thread classification, this is going to be BCE, where the nodes use a sigmoid activation function

+In addition to having the model predict the correct thread, add output field where, after the model actually predicts the correct thread. associate each logit with a true and false field, where this handles if we should keep the given node for the next iteration.
+I'm doing this mainly to also have the model learn when to keep/discard nodes, and then incorporating this into the loss function.